elsiklab/im-expr-table/README.md

-# TableQ
+# im-expr-table

-A page for using im-tables and imjs for getting intermine data
+A page for using im-tables and imjs for getting gene expression data